angelikakollmannova/english-for-designers/03-content-first/index.md

 ## Hi!
-I'm Angelika and I love to express myself and my ideas through art.
+I'm Angelika and I love to use my voice to express myself and my ideas.
+Vocally through my music, verbally by my lyrics and poems, and visually through my designs.

 #### Want to learn more [about me](about.md)?